Persevering-Traveller/testgame/README.md

 * A stompable enemy
 * A working lives, score, and coin count
 * A classic retro HUD style is displayed
+* A level bigger than a single screen(!!)
+* A scrolling camera to follow the player
+* Death restarts the level
 * 2D tilemap collision and reaction(!!!!
 Thank you, [Jonathan Whiting!](https://jonathanwhiting.com/tutorial/collision/))
 * Loading a single screen game level from CSV (Thank you, [Tiled!](https://www.mapeditor.org/))
 * Game time is tracked (though, changing to a Game Over state is not YET implemented...)